Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Datasets and network setup

+Larger \rclusem are also observed for some \topos located in the electromagnetic calorimeters, which are closest to the collision region and thus exposed to the highest flow of particles from \pu collisions.
 Generally, and in extension to the interpretations of the \eclusdep and \eclusem spectra given above, the complexity of the \rclusem distributions reflect the incoming particle flow, the collision environment, and the varying detector geometries and, consequently, the varying calorimeter signal characteristics.